johnwcowan/r7rs-work/ProcessesCowan.md

 In particular, if a pipe is created, the same pipe is used for both ports.
 It is an error to provide either `stdout` or `stderr` if this key is present in the setup plist.
 This corresponds to `|&` in the C shell and `2>&1` in Posix shells.

+`closed-fds`

+The value is a list of file descriptors to be closed.
+By default, all file descriptors not mentioned in the plist are closed.

 `buffer`
 `char-buffer`